wolfj123/How-To-Create-a-Character-for-Call-of-Cthulhu-RPG/README.md

 `Luck` = **3D6** * 5

 Roll **3D6** (roll 3 normal 6-sided dice, and add up the result). **Multiply the result by 5**.
 That's your `Luck`.

+#### Spending Luck
+`Luck` is a special skill.
+It is used in `Luck` rolls, to detemine if luck was on our side in a given situation.
+However, `Luck` can be also spent to improve dice rolls.
+For example, suppose that I have a `Throw Skill` of 40, and I rolled 47.
+It is above my skill level, therefore I failed the skill check.
+However, I can choose to **spend luck** to improve my roll.
+So in our example, I can permanently spend 7 `Luck points` to make the roll a success.

 ### Magic Points
 `Magic Points` = `POW` / 5